Skip to main content

 // ... etc

-This means that Vue only generates a service worker if we create a production build.
-Let's do this now by executing npm run build.
-(Alternatively, you can also do npm run serve --build)
+Vue only generates a service worker for production builds.
+Let’s trigger one by running npm run build.
+(You can also use npm run serve --build.)

-This is an automatically generated service worker, which under the hood uses Workbox (at the time of writing this article, it is using version 3.6.3 of Workbox, but the latest version of Workbox is 4.3.1.
-If you want, you can manually update this bearing in mind that after each rebuild this would get reset)
+This is an automatically generated service worker.
+Under the hood, it uses Workbox (version 3.6.3 at the time of writing, though the latest was 4.3.1.
+You can manually update this, bearing in mind each rebuild resets it).

-If you're new to Workbox I suggest you read about it here.
+If you’re new to Workbox, I’d suggest reading about it here.

 Precaching

-Precaching is a concept where files - usually static assets that are required for an application to run - are downloaded ahead of time, before the Service Worker is installed, making these files immediately available for offline usage.
+Precaching means downloading files (usually static assets needed for an app to run) ahead of time, before the Service Worker installs.
+That makes these files immediately available offline.

-If you open up the file dist/precache-manifest.[hash].js you can see that all the files that make up the Vue app have been added with a revision and a URL.
-Workbox uses this information to place the files to the cache and by looking at the revision (which is just an md5 sum of the content of the file), it can tell whether the file has been updated or not - and, in turn, whether it needs to be updated in the cache or not.
+Open dist/precache-manifest.[hash].js and you’ll see all the files that make up the Vue app, each with a revision and a URL.
+Workbox uses this information to place files in the cache.
+By checking the revision (just an md5 sum of the file content), it can tell whether a file has changed and needs updating in the cache.

 Customising the service worker

-Everything works well out of the box, but there could be some situations when we need to customise the service worker itself and adjust it to fit our needs.
-Let's take a look at how to customise the service worker for our Vue app.
+Everything works out of the box.
+But sometimes you need to customise the service worker to fit your needs.
+Let’s look at how.

-Customisation is possible via vue.config.js and by utilising Workbox configuration options.
+Customisation happens via vue.config.js using Workbox configuration options.

-What can we configure exactly here?
-As mentioned earlier, there are two types of configuration that we can utilise - one is specific to Workbox, while the other one is specific to the Vue PWA plugin itself.
-Let's take a look at the latter first.
+What can we configure?
+There are two types of configuration: one specific to Workbox, the other specific to the Vue PWA plugin itself.
+Let’s start with the latter.

-• iconPaths: allows us to specify the locations for Android, Apple and Microsoft mobile icons since all of these devices have different requirements with regards to the dimension (the options are favicon16, favicon32, appleTouchIcon, maskIcon and msTileImage.
+• iconPaths: specifies the locations for Android, Apple and Microsoft mobile icons since each device has different dimension requirements (the options are favicon16, favicon32, appleTouchIcon, maskIcon and msTileImage).
 They all have default values.

-• themeColor: specifies a hexadecimal colour value for the application when seen on a mobile interface.
+• themeColor: sets a hexadecimal colour value for the application on mobile interfaces.

-• workboxPluginMode: this can either be set to GenerateSW or InjectManifest - more on this later.
+• workboxPluginMode: set this to either GenerateSW or InjectManifest (more on this below).

-• workboxOptions: pass in additional options for Workbox
+• workboxOptions: pass in extra options for Workbox.

 The entire list of options can be found on the npm page for the plugin.